AccessoriesFabricProduct ReviewsTools & Materials

 • Color matching can be difficult

-Best Glue Stick: Dritz 401 Fabric Glue Stick, 0.28-Ounce
+Best Glue Stick: Dritz 401 Fabric Glue Stick, 0.28-ounce

-A glue stick for fabrics that is not only easy to use but performs better than many might think.
-This is more for temporary positioning of fabrics before they are stitched together later, but this makes it an ideal product for sewers and those who like to make crafting easier.
+This is more for the temporary positioning of fabrics before they are stitched together later, but this makes it an ideal product for sewers and those who like to make crafting easier.

 Another reason why it is popular is that it can be used to track down seam allowances and move the fabric into position.
-When not in use, store it in the refrigerator to ensure it does not dry out.
-To top it off, this glue stick is water-soluble and washes out with ease on most fabrics.
+When not in use, store it in the refrigerator to ensure it does not dry out

 PROS: